Soundmatters/AudioPreservationReformattingStationAndWorkflow/Audio Reformatting Workstation Overview 13nov2017.md

 # Audio Reformatting Workstation

-#Table of Contents
+# Table of Contents

-#Workstation Overview
+# Workstation Overview

-The CUNY TV Archive audio workstation is designed to carry out the preservation-reformatting of three obsolete physical audio carriers.
-This reformatting includes signal exctraction from 1/4-inch open reel tape, analog cassette, and DAT, the conversion of the extracted analog signals (open-reel and cassette) to a digital bitstream, and the encoding of the bitstream to a file format.
+The CUNY TV Archive audio workstation is designed to carry out the preservation-reformatting of signal stored on three obsolete physical audio carriers.
+This reformatting includes signal exctraction from 1/4-inch open reel tape, compact cassette, and DAT, the conversion of the extracted analog signals (open-reel and cassette) to a digital bitstream, and the encoding bitstreams to a file format.

 The following is an overview of the workstation's current technical capabilities:

-###Open-reel tape.
+### Open-reel tape.
 1/4-inch

 The current open-reel tape playback characteristics capabilities: